 • frequent hypothermia of the neck area;

-• autoimmune pathologies in which cartilage tissue is affected;
+• autoimmune pathologies in which cartilage tissue suffers;

 • injuries in the neck or back of the head;